-CONTEXT RISK PRIORITIES AIMS AND ACTIONS Data management and cyber security Healius maintains sensitive clinical and financial information.
+CONTEXT RISK PRIORITIES AIMS AND ACTIONS

+Data management and cyber security

+Healius maintains sensitive clinical and financial information.
 Failure to appropriately use and secure data can have severe operational and financial consequences.

 Healius' systems and databases are increasingly subject to security risks including cyber-attacks.
 Allegations of, or actual, unauthorised access or loss of sensitive data could occur by way of cyber-attack, data breach or actions by employees whether inadvertent or otherwise, resulting in a breach of Healius' obligations.
 Action against Healius could be initiated in connection with any such breaches.

 In addition, the breach could impact patient and other stakeholders' satisfaction and confidence in Healius' data security arrangements.

 Any such breaches could result in delays, the loss or corruption of data, interruptions in and/or cessation in the availability of systems, all of which could have a material and adverse effect on Healius' financial performance, position and future prospects, or harm Healius' business reputation.

 Healius understands that protection of privacy of individual data/personal information is paramount.
 It has an ongoing program to strengthen defences against unauthorised access and to protect clinical and financial data within its systems.

+It has:

+- established the Healius Cyber Security Framework aligned to ACSC ISM, - developed a cyber risk controls program with board and management oversight and KPI reporting, - appointed a Head of Cyber Security and - fast tracked numerous risk mitigations.

+Healius' security program is founded on a process to Identify, Protect, Detect, Respond and Recover to data management and security issues and is summarised below.

+Identify

+Programs have been established around identifying risks, prioritising controls, allocating adequate resources, and meeting regulatory obligations.

+Protect

-It has: established the Healius Cyber Securit Framework aligned to ACSC ISM, developed a cyber risk controls program with board and managemer oversight and KPI reporting, appointed a Head of Cyber Security and fast tracked numerous risk mitigations Healius' security program is founded on a process to Identify, Protect, Detect, Respond and Recover to data management and security issues and is summarised below.
-Identify Programs have been established around identifying risks, prioritising controls, allocating adequate resources, and meeting regulatory obligations.
-Protect A comprehensive set of risk mitigation tools and processes have been put in place to reduce the risk of succumbing to cyber-attacks, which includes (but not limited to) firewalls, network segmentation website security, user access controls, end point protection, data loss preventio training and penetration testing.
-Detect A Security Operations Centre has been established to continuously monitor IT systems and some Operational Technology (OT) assets.
+A comprehensive set of risk mitigation tools and processes have been put in place to reduce the risk of succumbina to cyber-attacks, which includes (but not limited to) firewalls, network segmentation, website security, user access controls, end point protection, data loss prevention, training and penetration testing.

-Healius - Annual Report 2023
+Detect

+A Security Operations Centre has been established to continuously monitor IT systems and some Operational Technology (OT) assets.

+Respond and Recover

+A Cyber Incident Response Plan has been developed for both IT & OT assets.